 Here Are the Mother’s Day Stats That Matter to Marketers

-Mother’s Day is now the second biggest gift-giving holiday, after Christmas, and the fourth-largest retail event of the year (Back-to-College and Back-to-School hold those second and third place spots, respectively).
-At least as far as gift-giving goes, moms receive more honor than dads, and Mother’s Day shoppers consistently outspend Father’s Day shoppers.
-This year, that gap closes a little from $60 in 2020 to an average of $45 per purchase in 2022.
+Mother’s Day is now the second biggest gift-giving holiday, after Christmas, and the fourth-largest retail event of the year (Back-to-College, Back-to-School, and the Winter holidays – in that order – hold the top three spots).
+When it comes to gift-giving, moms typically receive more gifts than dads, and in an effort to make Mom feel super special, Mother’s Day shoppers consistently outspend Father’s Day shoppers.

-According to a survey conducted by the National Retail Federation, 2022 Mother’s Day spending is on track to be the highest in the survey’s entire history!
-Consumers expect to spend more than $720 million on media (books/music/etc), $1.01 billion on greeting cards, and $1.72 billion on housewares and gardening tools.
+According to a survey conducted by the National Retail Federation, 2023 Mother’s Day spending was on track to be the highest in the survey’s entire history at $35.7 billion.
+Consumers expected to spend more than $7.8 billion on jewelry, $5.6 billion on special outings, and $4 billion on electronics.

 Now, this last group of purchases is where the big bucks are generally spent (like, every year…).
-Jewelry, special outings, and flowers account for $6.98 billion, $5.28 billion, and $2.9 billion respectively.
-Fun fact: Mother’s Day is the day the most flowers are sold all year long.
+Shall I compare thee to $3.2 billion in flowers and floral arrangements?
+Mother’s Day is one of the most active periods of the year for flower growers.

 Mother’s Day Trends That Impact Your Marketing Efforts

-With millions of consumers in search of the perfect gift, Mother’s Day spending i spending billions of dollars on Mom, it’s no wonder brands compete to get in front of ready buyers in the days and weeks leading up to Mother’s Day.
+With millions of consumers in search of the perfect gift, they are spending billions of dollars on Mom.
+It’s no wonder brands compete to get in front of ready buyers in the days and weeks leading up to Mother’s Day.
 Here are a few Mother’s Day trends that marketers have had to keep in mind.

-Subscription services are still trending upward… We’ve all done our fair share of online shopping over the last 24 months.
+Subscription boxes… We’ve all done our fair share of online shopping over the last three years.
 So, it’s no surprise that one in three shoppers say they have their eyes on subscription boxes and services.